No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Step 5: Closing Meeting

-Once the auditor completes all fieldwork, a draft corrective action plan (CAP) is prepared.
+Once the auditor completes all fieldwork, they prepare a draft corrective action plan (CAP).
 During the closing meeting, the auditor discusses the findings of the audit with management and verifies their agreement by signing off on the CAP and proposed timeframes for corrective actions.
 The meeting covers non-compliance, root causes, potential corrective actions, and proposed timelines for addressing issues.

 How BSCI Ensures Social Compliance and Responsible Sourcing